AliRafieePour/Django_Database_Project/README.md

 This is a final project of the Laboratories of Databases and is written using Django framwork.
 The primary database I used is SQLite, my project has various views and a login system.
+The goal of the project was to use make a simple database application.